 REPORTER 7: You know, Claire Tyche: the school advisor who never wanted Rebecca to do the interviews in the first place and who later contacted the sub-bound college student online to give her dire warnings, the precise nature of which remained unclear, however, due to the piss-poor Internet connection onboard?

 Oh, yes, of course.
 Claire Tyche, played by the delightful Portia Booroff!
 Speaking of which, that kind of puzzled me.
-Here is a so-called "smart" submarine built by a dot-com billionaire (complete with a lifeless robotic female voice announcing the closing and opening of every single door onboard: "Door open," "Door closed") and yet the sub has a piss-poor Internet connection.
+Here is a so-called "smart" submarine built by a dot-com billionaire (complete with a lifeless robotic female voice somewhat superfluously announcing the closing and opening of every single door onboard: "Door open," "Door closed") and yet the sub has a piss-poor Internet connection.
 I know the submarine is underwater, but that's no excuse for a supposed technological genius to have a workspace that is almost completely off-line!
+I'm no tech genius myself, but even I know you could place a satellite antenna on a raft and have it float on the surface above you.

 REPORTER 8: Do you know, you're right, Mr. Moviegoer?